 - $600,000 set aside for exploration and drilling for summer 2018.

 - Insiders and founders own ~70 percent of company shares.

 The VIP gold project is a 100 percent owned, 17,538-hectare property in the Yukon’s White Gold district and is approximately 120 kilometers south of Dawson City.
 The site is accessible by helicopter or barge and has access to an airstrip approximately 25 kilometers north of the property.

 The VIP project is along trend and has similar geology, stratigraphy and structures to Goldcorp’s Coffee Gold deposits, which are approximately 25 kilometers away.
-The Coffee deposits have an indicated resource of 2.96 million ounces and inferred resource of 2.12 million ounces.
+The Coffee deposits have proven and probable reserves of 2.16 million ounces of gold, an indicated resource of 780,000 ounces and an inferred resource of 1.15 million ounces.